-From 2018 to 2019 April shifted her training focus from high intensity days on the water, and began emphasizing recovery, aerobic base work, and nutrition.
-The shift worked: in 2018-2019 she won Gold at Pan American Surfing Games; placed 2nd at the Carolina Cup, Women's Graveyard SUP 2019; was the 2019 Gorge Downwind OC1 Women's Champion; placed 1st at Columbia Gorge Paddle Challenge, Women's Technical race; was the New York SUP Open Overall Women's Champion.
-And finally, she was the APP World Tour, World Vice-Champion 2019.
+From 2018 to 2019, April shifted her training focus from high intensity days on the water, and began emphasizing recovery, aerobic base work, and nutrition.
+The shift worked!
+In 2018-2019, she won Gold at Pan American Surfing Games, placed 2nd at the Carolina Cup, Women's Graveyard SUP 2019, was the 2019 Gorge Downwind OC1 Women's Champion, placed 1st at Columbia Gorge Paddle Challenge, Women's Technical race, and was the New York SUP Open Overall Women's Champion.
+Finally, she was the APP World Tour, World Vice-Champion 2019.
 After a further step back from intense competition during 2020-2021 April planned out her 2022 season with scientific precision collecting multiple world titles.
 Using the best training tools in the industry, she won the 2022 Carolina Cup, a Silver medal at her first ever Va'a World Championships Sprints, followed by Gold medals at both the ICF and ISA Stand Up Paddleboard World Championships.
 She finished off the season as the overall World Tour Champion after competing in California, London, Korea, and Spain in both sprint and distance disciplines.

 While she has had many accomplishments on the water in recent years, she feels her biggest and most important achievements can’t be 100% attributed to on the water training.
 “Training” is so much more than working out.
-April preaches intentionality above all else - she applies it in her own training and is one of the first lessons she teaches as a coach.
-It can be so easy to fall into the ‘all or nothing’ fallacy, but if April has learned anything these past five years, it’s that the little things add up and small actions pay dividends.
-When faced with the choice to skip a workout in favor of doubling up the next day because she’s short on time, April says she’d rather do air squats while cooking dinner; it's the daily discipline that matters most.
+April preaches intentionality above all else.
+She applies it in her own training and is one of the first lessons she teaches as a coach.
+It can be so easy to fall into the ‘all or nothing’ fallacy, but if April has learned anything these past five years, it’s that the little things add up and small actions pay big dividends.
+When faced with the choice to skip a workout in favor of doubling up the next day because she’s short on time, April says she’d rather do air squats while cooking dinner because it's the daily discipline that matters most.